NVIDIA/NVFlare/docs/programming_guide/provisioning_system.rst

 .. code-block:: shell

   (nvflare-venv) ~/workspace$ provision
   No project.yml found in current folder.
-Is it OK to generate one at /home/nvflare/workspace/project.yml for you? (y/N) y /home/nvflare/workspace/project.yml was created.
-Please edit it to fit your FL configuration.
+  There are two types of templates for project.yml.
+  1) project.yml for HA mode
+  2) project.yml for non-HA mode
+  3) Don't generate project.yml.
+Exit this program.
+  Which type of project.yml should be generated at /home/nvflare/workspace/project.yml for you?
+(1/2/3)

 Edit the project.yml configuration file to meet your project requirements: